learn-automation/tutorial-jira-api-wrapper/README.md

      which will return:
      `The following endpoint: http://example.com/rest/api/2/myself is not eligible to use path parameters`

+ 4. ##### What about tests?
+    We can add an extremely simple tests for this.
+    Create `tests/test_api/test_exceptions.py`
+    ```python
+    import pytest

+    def test_exception_exists_NotEligibleForPathParams():
+        from jira_api_wrapper.api.exceptions import NotEligibleForPathParams
+        assert NotEligibleForPathParams
+    ```
+    We are using pytest to create and run our tests, so the first step to writing a test is importing pytest.
+    For pytest to run this test, a couple conditions need to be hit:
+        1. The test file lives in a directory that starts with test_*
+        2. The test method begins with test_*
+    When writing test method names do not be afraid to break [Pep 8 (the official python style guide)](https://www.python.org/dev/peps/pep-0008/?#function-and-variable-names) conventions as long as it makes sense.
+    In my example above, I have violated the function name convention by naming my test function with snake case with title case, but it was done to increase readability of what this test is actually doing.
+    Now we can talk about what is going on inside of this test.
+        1. We import the exception class NotEligibleForPathParams
+        2. We call `assert NotEligibleForPathParams` which would fail the test if `NotEligibleForPathParams` was None.
+        This is how we can verify the exception exists.

+    Let's add one more test to be sure that the placeholder exists in the doc string, because if someone unknowingly removes the placeholder, we will get an exception when calling `.format()` on the docstring elsewhere in the code.
+    ```python
+    def test_placeholder_exists_in_NotEligibleForPathParams_docstring():
+        from jira_api_wrapper.api.exceptions import NotEligibleForPathParams
+        assert '{}' in NotEligibleForPathParams.__doc__
+    ```
+    This test will help us ensure we don't unknowingly remove code that will break something else.

 #### Create base_api.py
  1. ##### What is base_api.py?
      This module will contain the base class that all API classes inherit from.